ifarhan/node-app/README.md

 # node-app

-This is a test application for testing CI/CD pipeline using JENKINS
+This is a test application for deploying a CI/CD pipeline using JENKINS